hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **Max Non-Heap Memory**: Maximum amount of memory in bytes that can be used for memory management.

-- **Total Loaded Classes**: Total number of classes that have been loaded since the JVM has started execution.
+- **Total Loaded Classes**: Total number of classes that have been loaded since the member (JVM) has started execution.

-- **Current Loaded Classes**: Number of classes that are currently loaded in the JVM.
+- **Current Loaded Classes**: Number of classes that are currently loaded in the member (JVM).

-- **Total Unloaded Classes**: Total number of classes unloaded since the JVM has started execution.
+- **Total Unloaded Classes**: Total number of classes unloaded since the member (JVM) has started execution.

-- **Total Thread Count**: Total number of threads created and also started since the JVM started.
+- **Total Thread Count**: Total number of threads created and also started since the member (JVM) started.

 - **Active Thread Count**: Current number of live threads including both daemon and non-daemon threads.

-- **Peak Thread Count**: Peak live thread count since the JVM started or peak was reset.
+- **Peak Thread Count**: Peak live thread count since the member (JVM) started or peak was reset.

 - **Daemon Thread Count**: Current number of live daemon threads.